 Vetting inspections; some charterers inspect their own ships, after doubting the effectiveness of port state and flag state inspections.

 To reduce the level of accidents at sea, many navigational instruments and schemes are in place in the Gulf of Finland.
 These include:

 VTS (Vessel Traffic Services) as required by The SOLAS Convention

 Ship reporting systems with IMO approval

 Traffic recommendations and restrictions

-Within the Gulf of Finland and the entirety of The Baltic sea, information is available from the website Baltice.org, which provides information on winter navigation, such as up to date information regarding the ice and traffic situation.
+Throughout the Baltic Sea, including the Gulf of Finland, information is available from the website Baltice.org, which provides information on winter navigation, such as up to date information regarding the ice and traffic situation.
 Training or ice navigation is also available on the site to mariners within the Baltic.